netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 There are several potential attacks that build on injecting valid or invalid paths into the server-side software stack.

-In summary, these attacks can be prevented by the recpommendations listed in {{all-recommendations}}, specifically we recommend the following where possible:
+In summary, these attacks can be prevented by the recommendations listed in {{all-recommendations}}, specifically we recommend the following where possible: